syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Text-Extraction.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/Text%20Extraction/Extract-text-from-the-entire-PDF-document/).

 ## Working with layout based text extraction

 You can extract text from the given PDF page based on its layout using [ExtractText(bool)](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.PdfPageBase.html#Syncfusion_Pdf_PdfPageBase_ExtractText().html) overload.
 In this method, the text is extracted in the layout as it is viewed in the reader application.